Colorado Elopement Locations and Planning Guide

 Adventure Options in Crested Butte

 Crested Butte is packed full of beautiful places to explore.
 In the summer and early fall, you can take a drive up Kebler Pass or even stop in the revived ghost town of Gothic on your way up Schofield Pass.
 Mountain bike to your heart’s content, swim in a mountain lake or hike through the wildflowers.
+All year, but especially during wildflower season, protect our environment by staying on trail and following Leave No Trace principles.

 Best Time of Year to Visit Crested Butte